Australian Opal Freeform Cabochon no.11 media thumbnails

 Does this opal really come from Lightning Ridge?

 Yes.
 This cabochon was purchased directly from specialized Australian suppliers and cut in our lapidary workshop.
-Lightning Ridge (New South Wales) is the main source of high-intensity multi-color play of color opal in Australia.
+Lightning Ridge (New South Wales) is the main source of high-intensity multi-color play-of-color opal in Australia.

 Has it received any treatment?